 Personalized patient care requires an understanding of specific disease processes in different individuals.
 Many techniques allow imaging of human anatomy but information about the underlying metabolic events is quite limited.
 Magnetic resonance methods provide detailed information about the chemicals and metabolites in human tissues; and for this reason, the development of advanced MR methods for understanding human physiology and disease using a 7 Tesla MR scanner is a high priority.

 Chemistry is the core science for development of new molecular imaging agents.
-The AIRC is fortunate to have over 5,000 square feet of wet chemistry space.
-One large, open lab consists of twelve fully-equipped chemistry benches, 12 vacuum hoods, and 24 desks for students and technicians.
+The AIRC is fortunate to have more than 5,000 square feet of wet chemistry space.
+One large, open lab consists of 12 fully-equipped chemistry benches, 12 vacuum hoods, and 24 desks for students and technicians.

 The Analytical NMR Spectroscopy Lab is occupied by three 600 MHz spectrometers, all 14.1 T/5.1 cm systems.
 All three are equipped with the Varian Direct Drive consoles and are otherwise state-of-the-art high resolution spectroscopy systems.
 One instrument is equipped with three RF channels with waveform generators.
 A variety of probes including 18mm broadband, 10mm broadband, 8mm three channel inverse detect, 5mm broadband, 3mm 2H optimized, 3mm broadband, and 3mm inverse detect probes are available and swappable between systems.
 Two instruments are equipped with a robotic sample changer.

 The animal imaging facility offers state-of-the-art magnetic resonance imaging (MRI) and spectroscopy (MRS) of rats, mice, and other smaller animals to all campus investigators.
-Animals can be delivered to the mouse core facility in the Clements Imaging Building (NE) on the North campus, imaged under anesthesia, and returned to the investigator the same day.
-This core facility is managed by Dr. Takahashi and operated by Dr. Kangasniemi.
+Animals can be delivered to the mouse core facility in the Bill and Rita Clements Advanced Medical Imaging Building (NE) on the North Campus, imaged under anesthesia, and returned to the investigator the same day.
 The system has the capabilities of anatomical and functional neuro, cardiac, musculoskeletal and abdominal (liver, kidney, uterus, etc.) imaging in vivo and ex-vivo.
 The facility includes a 7 and a 9.4 Tesla horizontal-bore magnet and various physiology monitoring systems including ECG, respiratory gating, and temperature monitoring and control throughout the imaging experiment.
 The facility also provides guidance for post-processing of image data and experimental planning for longitudinal studies.
-Below are examples of various organs that can be imaged and studied using MRI and MRS.

 Positron Emission Tomography (PET)